Emu Creek Extreme Retreat began in 1992, Approved in 1993 and was officially opened to the public as a Off Road recreational park in 1996.

 As opposed to Four Wheel Drive.

-Prado, Rodeo, Territory, Subaru, Triton, BT50, Chinese, Tradesman low ute, Shopping cars, Luxury Etc. These cars will get you across wet grass, clay and even sand but are not suitable to Australian Bush Driving.
+Nissan Patrols, Rodeo, Territory, Subaru, Triton, BT50, Chinese, Tradesman low ute, Luxury Etc. These cars will get you across wet grass, clay and even sand but are not suitable to Australian Bush Driving.

 We have limited areas for these vehicles and damage to them in the 4×4 area is possibly a given.
-They can be used in the 4×4 play area (4 -wheel MX Track) and to access some areas in the park but please don’t think you can get them around 95% of the park undamaged.
+They can be used in the 4×4 play area, and to access some areas in the park but please don’t think you can get them around 95% of the park undamaged.
 Lift/clearance is the main issue and under-car damage.
-We can offer you a sight seeing run around some creek areas and campgrounds but would stingily suggest you use these vehicles to bring/tow a cheap real 4×4, Side By Side or rock buggy.
-You will pay from $1,000 for a Suzuki, to $25,000 for a new awesome side/side Can-Am or Polaris.
+We can offer you a sight seeing run around some creek areas and campgrounds but would stingily suggest you use these vehicles to bring/tow a cheap 4×4, or rock buggy.
+You will pay from $1,000 for a Suzuki, to $25,000 for something more kitted out.
 All of which we strongly suggest if you are into real 4×4 and still want to drive your town car home.
-No they do not need rego, just be in good working order, mainly breaks, hand brakes, mufflers and fluid leaks, if the motor stops but the brakes work you should be safe.
+No they do not need rego, just be in good working order, mainly brakes, hand brakes, mufflers and fluid leaks, if the motor stops but the brakes work you should be safe.
 Unregistered vehicles require helmets to be warn and mirrors to be fitted for safety in campgrounds.

 As stated before we consider there a difference between your towing all wheel drive suburban SUV and a 4X4 competent design machine.
-Moulded plastic Mudguards is a dead give away for a “all wheel drive”, also is moulded plastic skirts.
+Molded plastic mudguards is a dead give away for a “all wheel drive”, also is molded plastic skirts.
 Driving at the park is limited for these vehicles, if you wish to return intact.

-SO Standard 4X4 – Patrol, Maverick, Landcruiser, Hilux, Rocky, Sierra, Landrover, Wrangler Etc.. these vehicles in standard trim are go anywhere vehicles.
-Weather permitting, with driver ability, standard 4X4′s can negate 99 % of Emu Creek Extreme Retreat.
+So Standard 4X4 – Maverick, Landcruiser, Hilux, Rocky, Sierra, Wrangler Etc.. these vehicles in standard trim are go anywhere vehicles.
+Weather permitting, with driver ability, standard 4X4′s can negate 95%, with the exception of land rovers which can generally negate 99% of Emu Creek Retreat.
 If you are running bigger wheels and/or off road tyres and/or diff locks then the task at hand is much easier and the number of extra places you can go in all weather, is of course enlarged.

-Modified vehicle we consider to be anything from a street legal hotted 4X4 to your full blown tube buggies.
+Modified vehicles we consider to be anything from a street legal 4X4 fully locked and running offroad tyres, greater then 37 inch, to your full blown tube buggies.
 With these little babies you can go anywhere on the property except on the creek banks please.